What You Should Pack

 Other Helpful Information

-The weather in Princeton, New Jersey at the end of July can be quite warm and humid.
-However, most buildings are air-conditioned.
+The weather in Princeton, New Jersey at the end of July can be quite warm and humid, with thunderstorms likely.
+The lectures will take place in an air-conditioned lecture hall.

 We strongly suggest you pack the following clothing and other items that would be difficult and/or expensive to purchase locally.